 For a time, it seemed that Magnificent was destined for the northern hemisphere too, but instead, he was retained at St Aubin’s to carry on the Heroic line that had done so well for the stud in the form of the Victoria Derby winner, Hua.
 Alas, the Midas touch that Bill Smith brought to the world of corporate deals failed him in many of his bloodstock adventures and none more so than his purchase of Magnificent.
 In two seasons at his St Aubin’s Stud, the Derby winner failed to get one foal.
 Frustrated at the horse’s apparent infertility, Smith passed him on to Jack King who had previously been successful in treating Sir Hugh Denison’s imported horse, Merry Matthew, with a series of special injections.
 King tried the same programme on Magnificent before turning the horse out with a few mares on his property in the mountains.
 The experiment wasn’t a success, and although the horse did manage to get a handful of foals, none ever made their mark on the racecourse.

-When Sandy McLauchlan died in October 1951, Croall lost his best and most generous patron and very soon after the executors of the estate transferred the horses, including the useful Golden Brew, to Harry Darwon.
+When Sandy McLauchlan died in October 1951, Croall lost his best and most generous patron.
+Nonetheless, for a time it seemed that McLauchlan’s family might continue to race horses.
+Croall attended the 1952 Inglis Yearling Sales and for McLauchlan’s estate picked up what appeared to be a couple of bargains in Bartrix (110 guineas) and Estaca (575 guineas) when the pair won their respective heats at the official September two-year-old trials at Randwick.
+Alas, the two colts only flattered to deceive and after a series of disappointing performances, McLauchlan’s heirs transferred their horses, including the useful Golden Brew, to Harry Darwon.
 Perhaps the real turn in fortune’s wheel, however, came when Moorefield racecourse itself, was sold by the Sydney Turf Club, eventually to make way for a housing scheme, and Arthur Croall was forced to find stabling elsewhere.
 Eleven trainers were operating out of Moorefield when the old course closed down, and while the transition proved traumatic for most of them, it was especially so for Croall.
 In October 1955 he moved into a house and stables at Rosehill in Aston St under a concession arrangement brokered by the Sydney Turf Club committee.
 It wasn’t an auspicious change, and the winners began to dry up, and the hard-bitten trainer’s familiarity with poverty and hardship renewed.
 And so, began the inexorable slide towards that grim day in June 1959 when the loss of a prospective champion out of his stables in Martello Towers, and the unfounded rumour that the Australian Jockey Club would not renew his trainer’s licence, so unhinged Croall’s mind that he took his own life.
 He was found hanging from a trellis in the yard of his Rosehill stables.